alyzheng/NLP_search_algorithm_for_information_retrieval/README.md

 2. Navigate to [http://localhost:8000/docs](http://localhost:8000/docs).
 You will be greeted by the Swagger UI, which provides a user-friendly interface to interact with the API.

+**Be careful**: By default, our ML application is served at port 8000, not the URL provided by the command line"Uvicorn running on...".

-3. Click the “Try it out” button
+4. Click the “Try it out” button

-4. Enter a value for the user query(brand/category/retailer), then click "Execute".
+5. Enter a value for the user query(brand/category/retailer), then click "Execute".

 ## Deployment Sample